-NCCN follows the recommendations of the World Health Organization and The International Consensus Classification of Myeloid Neoplasm and Acute Leukemias.
+NCCN follows the recommendations of the WHO and The ICC of Myeloid Neoplasm and Acute

+Leukemias.

-Molecular testing (blood or bone marrow) for JAK2 V617F mutation; if negative, test for CALR and MPL mutations (for patients with essential thrombocythemia [ET] and myelofibrosis [MF]) and JAK2 exon 12 mutations (for patients with polycythemia vera [PV]); or molecular testing using multigene next generation sequencing (NGS) panel that includes JAK2, CALR, and MPL.
+Molecular testing (blood or bone marrow) for JAK2 V617F mutation; if negative, test for CALR and MPL mutations (for patients with essential thrombocythemia [ET] and myelofibrosis [MF]) and JAK2 exon 12 mutations (for patients with polycythemia vera [PV]); or molecular testing using multigene NGS panel that includes JAK2, CALR, and MPL.
 Prognostic models incorporating other mutations have been proposed to identify patients with MF as well as PV and ET to better estimate overall survival (OS), MF-free survival (PV and ET), and rates of leukemic transformation.
-NGS may be useful to establish clonality in selected
+NGS may be useful to establish clonality in selected circumstances (e.g., triple-negative non-mutated JAK2, MPL, and CALR).